llingg/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/43_localization_apriltag_specs.md

 * Open a terminal inside the duckietown-world repository, as you did to create your map.
 Your map should still be in the `src/duckietown_world/data/gd1/maps` folder.

-Inside the `duckieotwn-world` repository, run the following command:
+Inside the `duckietown-world` repository, run the following command:

     laptop $ python3 src/apriltag_measure/measure_ground_apriltags.py ![MAP_NAME]

 * Follow the instructions in the terminal : choose an Apriltag number, and fill in the 5 asked numbers, as described above.
-* If an Apriltag was already filled in before (if you are changing your map for instance), you will be asked to confirm the overwritting of the positionning.
-As everything is versionned in github, you can always go back to find the previous positions if need be.
+* If an Apriltag was already filled in before (if you are changing your map for instance), you will be asked to confirm the overwriting of the positioning.
+As everything is versioned in github, you can always go back to find the previous positions if need be.
 * If you try recording an Apriltag number than is not in the allocated range (300-399), the script will also ask to confirm.
 * At the end, just confirm the saving.
 The resulting map will be where it was before, with now the Apriltag measures added to it.
 * As described in [](#autolab-map-making), you should recompile your map and visualize the apriltags on it (easy debug to find obvious mistakes).